 Stir in the cashew cream.
 Then season to taste with salt and pepper and serve.

-Leftovers can be refrigerated for up to 3 days and reheated on the stove or in the microwave.
+Leftover potato corn chowder can be refrigerated in an airtight container for up to 3 days and reheated on the stove or in the microwave.
 For best results, do not freeze.

 Canned full-fat coconut milk, pureed white beans, or pureed silken tofu can all be used in place of the cashew cream.
 You will need about ½ cup.